 Why should I become a Divemaster?

 When you become a Divemaster you upgrade your scuba diving skills to a professional level.
 Therefore, you will be able to plan, organise, lead and supervise dive expeditions.
 Additionally, you will be trained to take other divers out and act as their guide and leader.
-More, becoming a Divemaster you can assistant the instructor in dive courses of all previous levels you have already completed.
-Further, you can use your Divemaster qualification as a stepping stone towards becoming a scuba diving instructor.
+More, by becoming a Divemaster you can assist the instructor in diving courses of all previous levels you have already completed.
+Further, you can use your Divemaster qualification as a stepping stone toward becoming a scuba diving instructor.
 Divemasters are in high demand across the driving industry, particularly in scuba training facilities.

 What does the course involve?